-

 For more information, see aspera.conf - File system configuration.

 A basic token, bearer token, or transfer token must be used with a WebSocket connection.
+Note that basic tokens work only for access key credentials but do not work for regular node API credentials.
 For more information, see Introduction to Aspera authentication and authorization.

 The following ascp options are required for the use of a WebSocket: